All medical procedures carry risks. For detailed risks, see our FAQs.

 Following surgery, swelling, bruising, and temporary discomfort are normal.

 Recovery times and experiences vary between individuals.
 Your practitioner will discuss what to expect and how to support your recovery before surgery.
+Detailed risks are outlined in our FAQs.

 Frequently Asked Questions